-Lumps And Bumps On Dogs
+Lumps and Bumps On Dogs

 As our dogs get older, it is common for lumps and bumps to form on or under the skin.
 Are they concerning?
 Is it cancer?
 Well, it depends on what type of cells the growth is made of.
-It is impossible to know with 100% certainty the nature of a growth or tumor without testing it.
-This is important enough to repeat again…all growths should be tested to determine if they are cancerous or benign.
+It is impossible to know with 100% certainty the nature of a growth or tumor without first testing it; this is important enough to repeat: all growths should be tested to determine if they are cancerous or benign.

 Common Benign Growths

-There are also other benign growths that are worth mentioning.
+Also, there are other kinds of benign growths that are worth mentioning.
 These tend to occur in younger dogs and seem to appear suddenly.
-Viral Papillomas and Histiocytomas are both benign growths that tend to occur in younger dogs.
+Viral Papillomas and Histiocytomas are both benign growths that occur in younger dogs.

-Mast Cells are sometimes referred to as, “The Great Imitators” because they can look like other common benign growths.
+Mast Cells are sometimes referred to as “The Great Imitators” because they can look like other common benign growths.
 However, their typical appearance is a round, raised, circular growth that appears on your dog.
 Mast Cells vary in their aggressiveness and can be graded on a scale based on their clinical features.
-Because these tumors can be great deceivers, it is again important to recognize that every growth should be tested to arrive at a diagnosis.
+Because these tumors can be great deceivers, it cannot be overstated how important it is that every growth be tested and subsequently diagnosed as either cancerous or benign.

 At the Vet

-When you take your pet to the Veterinarian to get their growths checked out, history will be taken.
-You will likely be asked about when the growth appeared, if it has changed over time, and if it seems to be bothering your pet.
-Your veterinarian may then take a sample that can be analyzed under a microscope.
+When you take your pet to the Veterinarian to get their growths checked out, the veterinarian will ask about your pet’s history.
+You will be asked about when the growth appeared, whether it has changed over time, and whether it seems to be bothering your pet.
+Your veterinarian may then take a sample, which can be analyzed under a microscope.
 There are two ways to do this.

-Jeffrey Stupine VMD
+Jeffrey Stupine V.M.D.